Eastbourne Eagles: 1940s

-Speedway was initially introduced to Eastbourne in 1929.
-During their first league season they were the 1947 Speedway National League Division Three champions.
+After the war, Charlie Dugard bought the track and it underwent extensive repairs before opening again on 14 July 1946.
+The following season the team joined the 1947 Speedway National League Division Three and led by captain Ken Tidbury and top scorer Wally Green, they became champions.
 Despite winning the title at their first attempt they were forced to close down due to a petrol ban enforced at their Arlington Stadium.
 They decided to transfer their team to Hastings Saxons and at the beginning of 1948 the Speedway Control Board granted a licence to Hastings to stage speedway.
-Eastbourne would not compete again in the league until they joined the Southern Area League in 1954.
+Eastbourne would not compete again in the league until they joined the Southern Area League in 1954, although challenge matches were held during 1950 and 1953.